ZachVec/fruits.nvim/README.md

 ## Usage

-1. Create flow.
+1. Create flow: press `a` in explorer to create flow on default.
-2. Select flow.
+2. Choose flow: press `c` in explorer to choose flow.
-3. Add mark to the selected flow.
+3. Add marks: press the key you configured to add marks to the selected flow.
-4. Add, rename, delete the flows or marks as you wish!
+4. Add, rename, delete the flows or marks in the explorer as you wish!

 ## TODO

-- [ ] persistence the marks
 - [ ] bugfix